deepanshs/mrsimulator/README.md

 ## Reporting Bugs

 The preferred location for submitting feature requests and bug reports is the [Github issue tracker](https://github.com/DeepanshS/mrsimulator/issues).
-Reports are also welcomed on the [mrsimulator mailing list](https://groups.google.com/group/mrsimulator-users) or by directly contacting [Deepansh Srivastava](mailto:srivastava.89@osu.edu).
+Reports are also welcomed by directly contacting [Deepansh Srivastava](mailto:srivastava.89@osu.edu).

+Discussions are welcome on [Github discussion](https://github.com/DeepanshS/mrsimulator/discussions)